egillmagnus/Quntitative-Methods-to-Assess-Sustainability/Content/Exam Questions/3 - LCA, LCC, MFA, IO, EEIO, and CBA.md

 ### ✅ ALWAYS TRUE

+- Is an economic method that estimates the equivalent monetary value of the benefits and costs of a project.
 - Compares **costs and benefits**
 - Expressed in **monetary terms**
 - Can include environmental impacts **if monetized**